joshua-decoder/joshua-decoder.github.com/4.0/packing.md

    (see examples in `example/packer_integration` and `test/bn-en/hiero`).

 1. Write a dense_map file and put it into the packed grammar directory.
 The file maps feature names to Joshua's dense phrasal feature indices.
+Format is

+    feature-index feature-name

-Format is "<feature index> <feature name>", one per line.
+   one per line.
 Again, examples are in the repository.

 1. In your joshua.config, change `tm_file` to the packed directory name and the format to packed.